nobrien97/PolygenicSLiMBook/src/markdown/docs/2_installation.md

 have access to the Terminal etc.), you can download the installer for Windows from the [Visual Studio website](https://code.visualstudio.com/) and install as usual.
-From there, you can install the [Remote-WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl), which will run the VS Code UI on Windows, but all the inner workings on Linux, giving you access to all of the useful tools Linux provides (such as Clang and gcc if you are working with compilers).
+From there, you can install the [Remote-WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl), which will run the VS Code UI on Windows, but all the inner workings on Linux, giving you access to all of the useful tools Linux provides (such as Clang and gcc if you are working with a compiled language).

 When you work with VS Code, it will automatically detect what language your code is based on the filename.
 For example, if you save a file as .py, VS Code will ask if you want to install a language extension for Python,